nus-unix-workshop/2021-s1/docs/tmate.md

 We will use `tmate` to allow tutors to view and type into your terminal.

-Obviously giving someone else full control of your computer is dangerous -- so you need to be sure that you are sharing your terminal with someone you trust (e.g., your professor and your tutor).
+Giving someone else full control of your computer is dangerous -- so you need to be sure that you are sharing your terminal with someone you trust (e.g., your professor and your tutor).
 Do NOT share your `tmate` link publicly.

 ## Installing `tmate` on WSL or Ubuntu